-In addition to salaries and benefits, during the three months and the year ended October 31, 2024 a total of \$26,500 and \$26,500 respectively (2023 - \$15,875 and \$16,552, respectively) for exploration expenses, and \$3,000 and \$11,600 respectively (2023 - \$2,400 and \$9,600 respectively) for administrative and general expenses included in the statements of operations was accrued or paid to directors and officers of the Company or persons or companies related to or controlled by them.
+In addition to salaries and benefits, during the three months ended January 31, 2025, a total of \$3,000 (2024 - \$2,600) for administrative and general expenses included in the statements of operations was accrued or paid to directors and officers of the Company or persons or companies related to or controlled by them.
 The directors and officers of the Company or persons or companies related to or controlled by them were also reimbursed at cost for expenses incurred on behalf of the Company.